tomtep01/Lines-Sorter/README.md

 To build this program, you need:

 *   **Prerequisites:**
-    *   .NET Framework (the version can be determined from the project files, but a recent version should be compatible)
+    *   .NET Framework 4.8 is recommended
     *   Microsoft Visual Studio

 *   **Steps:**